Leonard Jeffries: Removal as chairman and legal battles (1990s)

 In 1992, Jeffries first got his term shortened from three years to one, and then was removed as chair of the department of African-American studies, but allowed to stay as a professor.
 He sued the school, and in August 1993 a federal jury found that his First Amendment rights had been violated.
 But Jeffries had been unanimously reappointed as chair.
 He was awarded $400,000 in damages (later reduced to $360,000).

 The school appealed, but the federal appeals court upheld the verdict while removing the damages.
 The CUNY Institute for Research on the Diaspora in the Americas and Caribbean was created to do black research independent of Jeffries's department.
-It was headed by Edmund W. Gordon, who had led the Black Studies Department before Jeffries was reinstated.
+It was headed by Edmund Gordon, who had led the Black Studies Department before Jeffries was reinstated.

 In November 1994, the Supreme Court told the appeals court to reconsider after a related Supreme Court decision.
-The appeals court reversed its decision in April 1995, and in June, Professor Moyibi Amodo was elected to succeed Jeffries as department chair.
+The appeals court reversed its decision in April 1995.